A central London neighbourhood just south of the Thames

-Elephant and Castle is a vibrant neighbourhood just south of the River Thames in central London.
+Elephant and Castle is a central London neighbourhood just south of the River Thames.
 A transport hub, a familiar landmark and home to thousands of people, it’s also an area in transition.
 A major regeneration programme is underway, with over £3bn of public and private money being invested in the area.

 This website explains what’s happening and why.
 It covers what’s been achieved so far and what’s still to come.